-Depression isn’t grief or emotional hurt.
+Depression is sometimes a sign of your spiritual awakening.
+It certainly is much more than grief or emotional hurt.
 This is somewhere we’ve probably all been: a parent dies, a husband or wife leaves us, a beloved pet passes away.
 Though these things are wounding, they are rooted in the emotions – our needs have been denied.
 They’re the results of a loss that – in most cases – heal over time.
 Depression is something else.
 It runs much, much deeper – a chronic anxiety in which the very Self is lost.
 Or it feels that way.
 You feel overwhelmed by normal tasks.
 You’re listless and apathetic.
 And terribly afraid.
 Amazingly, this can be the start of your Spiritual Awakening.
 And you can do something about it.

 Unfortunately, we’ve been taught to see deep depression as a disease, or something as simple as a chemical imbalance in the brain.
 It is neither of these.
 It is not actually something to be gotten rid of, like a chicken pox.
 It’s a rational reaction to a world gone mad, or a life unfulfilled, or not recovering from a truly broken heart.
 ‘I can’t go on like this’, is your new mantra, overwhelmed by dark thoughts, clawing and searing through your mind.
 The world seeps in and there’s a flood of tears as you get up to another day, just to go through the motions again.